openmultiplayer/your-first-module/README.md

 If the weather changes, that's an interesting thing to happen.
 Interesting things that happen are events, and events are things that other code should be told about.
 Thus, when weather changes an event should be fired, making this module a ***publisher***.
-All modules are publishers by default, so the event just needs declaring and called.
+All modules are publishers by default, so the event just needs declaring and calling.
 Events seem to be declared twice---once with `DECLARE_EVENT();` and once with `OnEvent_()`.
 These are not the same.
 The former declares the actual internal event, the thing that publishers publish to and subscribers subscribe to.
 The latter declares the publisher that connects to the event.
 This publisher is not unique---many